Organizational conflict: Intra-group conflict

-In western culture, winning is more acceptable than losing, and competition is more prevalent than cooperation, all of which tends to intensify intragroup conflict.
+In Western culture, winning is more acceptable than losing, and competition is more prevalent than cooperation, all of which tends to intensify intra-group conflict.
 Group meetings are often conducted in a win-lose climate — that is, individual or subgroup interaction is conducted for the purpose of determining a winner and a loser rather than for achieving mutual problem solving.

-Intergroup conflict
+Inter-group conflict

-Intergroup conflict occurs in four general forms.
+Inter-group conflict occurs in four general forms.
 Horizontal strain involves competition between functions, for example, sales versus production, research and development versus engineering, purchasing versus legal, line versus staff, and so on.
 Vertical strain involves competition between hierarchical levels, for example, union versus management, foremen versus middle management, shop workers versus foremen.
 A struggle between a group of employees and management is an example of vertical strain or conflict.
 A clash between a sales department and production over inventory policy would be an example of horizontal strain.

 Certain activities and attitudes are typical in groups involved in a win-lose conflict.
 Each side closes ranks and prepares itself for battle.
 Members show increased loyalty and support for their own groups.
 Minor differences between group members tend to be smoothed over, and deviants are dealt with harshly.
 The level of morale in the groups increases and infuses everyone with competitive spirit.
 The power structure becomes better defined, as the "real" leaders come to the surface and members rally around the "best" thinkers and talkers.

 In addition, each group tends to distort both its own views and those of the competing group.
 What is perceived as "good" in one's own position is emphasized, what is "bad" is ignored; the position of the other group is assessed as uniformly "bad," with little "good" to be acknowledged or accepted.
 Thus, the judgment and objectivity of both groups are impaired.
 When such groups meet to "discuss" their differences, constructive, rational behavior is severely inhibited.
 Each side phrases its questions and answers in a way that strengthens its own position and disparages the other's.
 Hostility between the two groups increases; mutual understandings are buried in negative stereotypes.